TheAlgorithms/Algorithms-Explanation/Data Structures/Linked Lists/Singly Linked List.md

 ### Drawbacks

-- Elements can be accessed sequentially not dynamically compared to an array
+- Elements can be accessed sequentially not randomly compared to an array
 - Extra memory allocation needs to be done for pointers which connects elements in a linked list

 ### Time Complexity